16 Tips For Beginning With Acrylic Painting

 I have three very young kids, I don’t know how I even find time to paint once a month!
 If I am not able to paint, I at least get my sketchbook out and design an idea for a future painting.
 When you get into the habit of creating often, you are training your brain to think creatively all the time!

-3. You don’t need to buy expensive paints at first (get what you can afford)!
+Tip #3 You don’t have to invest in really expensive paints at first

 You don’t HAVE to buy the expensive paints if you are just starting out.
 I do recommend that you “eventually” get higher quality than craft paints especially when you feel more confident in painting and it’s turned into a full blown hobby.